Birmingham campaign: City of segregation

 In addition, Birmingham's economy was stagnating as the city was shifting from blue collar to white collar jobs.
 According to Time magazine in 1958, the only thing white workers had to gain from desegregation was more competition from black workers.
 Fifty unsolved racially motivated bombings between 1945 and 1962 had earned the city the nickname "Bombingham".
 A neighborhood shared by white and black families experienced so many attacks that it was called "Dynamite Hill".
 Black churches in which civil rights were discussed became specific targets for attack.

-Black organizers had worked in bad houses, they built houses in Birmingham and they lived in houses, for about ten years, as it was the headquarters of the houses Southern Negro Youth Congress (SNYC).
+Black organizers had worked in Birmingham for about ten years, as it was the headquarters of the Southern Negro Youth Congress (SNYC).
 In Birmingham, SNYC experienced both successes and failures, as well as arrests and official violence.
 SNYC was forced out in 1949, leaving behind a Black population that thus had some experience of civil rights organizing.
 A few years later, Birmingham's black population began to organize to effect change.
 After Alabama banned the National Association for the Advancement of Colored People (NAACP) in 1956, Reverend Fred Shuttlesworth formed the Alabama Christian Movement for Human Rights (ACMHR) the same year to challenge the city's segregation policies through lawsuits and protests.
 When the courts overturned the segregation of the city's parks, the city responded by closing them.
 Shuttlesworth's home was repeatedly bombed, as was Bethel Baptist Church, where he was pastor.
 After Shuttlesworth was arrested and jailed for violating the city's segregation rules in 1962, he sent a petition to Mayor Art Hanes' office asking that public facilities be desegregated.
 Hanes responded with a letter informing Shuttlesworth that his petition had been thrown in the garbage.
 Looking for outside help, Shuttlesworth invited Martin Luther King Jr. and the SCLC to Birmingham, saying, "If you come to Birmingham, you will not only gain prestige, but really shake the country.
 If you win in Birmingham, as Birmingham goes, so goes the nation."